node-red/node-red.github.io/docs/getting-started/first-flow.md

 The Function node allows you to pass each message though a JavaScript function.

+Delete the existing wire (select it and hit delete on the keyboard).

 Wire the Function node in between the Inject and Debug nodes.
-You may need to delete the existing wire (select it and hit delete on the keyboard).

 Double-click on the Function node to bring up the edit dialog.
-Copy the follow code into the function field:
+Copy the following code into the function field:

 {% highlight javascript %}